Haggle with Sky

 Top tips for cutting your bills with the TV giant

-Tens of thousands of Sky TV and broadband customers have previously seen bills rise by up to £72 a year, so there's all the more reason to check if you can slash your bill.
-If you have the right to leave penalty-free, use the price hike as leverage when wielding the powerhouse weapon you possess – haggling.
+Sky tends to hike TV and broadband prices every year.
+So if you're out of contract, or you have the right to leave penalty-free, use the price hike as leverage when wielding the powerhouse weapon you possess – haggling.